acamilo/CHDK-PTP-Java/README.md

 ```

 #### Versioning ####
-For the sake of usability, rapid developement and usage sanity we use semantic versioning: http://semver.org/
+For the sake of usability, rapid development and usage sanity we use semantic versioning: http://semver.org/

 ### Example Usage ###
 Try to follow chdk.ptp.java.standalone.LiveViewApiDemo.java but part of the example is below: